diannedejesus/update_contacts/readme.md

 <!-- NOTES
 ### Initial loading of information
-The idea behind this app is that the person can load information from another resourse they use for contacts like ms exchange.
-The will enter their credentials which will be verified.
+The idea behind this part of the app is that the user can load information from another resourse for contacts like ms exchange.
+They will enter their credentials which will be verified.
 When the user selects to import the information they can choose a field by which to limit the import.
 And can select which fields to use.

 When the information is loaded it will be placed in two databases, one will contain the full information selected.
 A unique link will be generated for each entry.
 Then the name and associated unique link will be used to fill a seperate database.
 The app will count how many items were load into the two db and confirm to the user that the data was load.
 It will reload to a page that displays the data.